pravino/persystance_web_2025/replit.md

 ## Overview

 Persystance Networks specializes in rapid MVP development, aiming for production-ready MVPs within two weeks and launch within 30 days.
 The platform serves as a marketing tool to generate leads for startups by showcasing value propositions, technology expertise, and a portfolio.
 Key features include WhatsApp integration, a dedicated landing page for Telegram/Web3 game development, enterprise compliance features, and sections for institutional trading and portfolio management.
 The platform is upgrading to an interactive design with a glassmorphism UI, live demos, and a comprehensive trading platform simulator, all built on a 100% static site architecture.
 The business emphasizes transparent pricing, instant quotes, 13 years of experience, direct senior developer access, and production-grade code.
-It also offers a marketplace for 6 ready-made software solutions as a deployment service, targeting quick-launch entrepreneurs and regional startups.
+It also offers a marketplace for 6 production-ready platforms as a deployment service (marketed as "Production-Ready Platforms"), targeting quick-launch entrepreneurs and regional startups.

 ## User Preferences